-Are James Bond-type microchips the next wave of alcohol monitoring technologies?
+Are James Bond-type alcohol monitoring microchips the next wave of monitoring technologies?
 Scientists at the University of California San Diego seem to think so.
 These engineering researchers are hoping that an injectable microchip that monitors drinking will help treatment programs improve outcomes.

 Monitoring Alcohol Consumption Beneath the Skin